openvinotoolkit/open_model_zoo/tools/downloader/README.md

 ===========================================

-This directory contains scripts that automate certain model-related tasks based on the included configuration file.
+This directory contains scripts that automate certain model-related tasks based on configuration files in the models' directories.

 * `downloader.py` (model downloader) downloads model files from online sources and, if necessary, patches them to make them more usable with Model